linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 9/SaaS Valuation Guide 2019.md

 perfect, but it is solid and outweighs all other metrics.
 Faster-growing businesses get higher multiples, while the slower-growing businesses get lower multiples.

 Growth rate alone, however, does not tell the full story.
-It is much easier and more common for a  $5 million business to grow at 40% than it is for a$ 500 million revenue business.
+It is much easier and more common for a  \$5 million business to grow at 40% than it is for a\$ 500 million revenue business.
 This relationship is simply due to math (based on the size of the denominator) and the standard growth curve, which slows over time for all businesses.
 (Refer to SaaS Capital Research Brief 6, The Daunting Math of Growth, for more details.)

 The size of the bubbles in Figure 6 indicates the relative size of revenue for each company.
 You'll see in the chart that for a given growth rate, the larger bubbles (larger companies) generally receive a higher valuation multiple than a smaller company growing at the same rate.

 Larger companies are less risky, and if they are still growing nicely at scale, by definition, they have a significant addressable market.

 Byron Deeter at Bessemer Ventures likes to tell the story that many early-stage SaaS companies point out to him that they are growing much faster than their public competitors and, therefore, should get a premium valuation.
 The more relevant comparison, however, is to compare the growth rates of the companies when they were both the same size.
-Many public SaaS businesses now growing at  $30\%$  were growing at  $200\%$  when they were $5 million or $10 million in revenue.
+Many public SaaS businesses now growing at  $30\%$  were growing at  $200\%$  when they were \$5 million or \$10 million in revenue.

 The basis for supporting a "growth premium" is to demonstrate that your company is growing